 Prior Learning credit is not factored into admission eligibility.
-Prior Learning credit appearing on an official college or university transcript will be reviewed on a case-by-case basis.
+Prior Learning credit appearing on an official college or university transcript will be reviewed on a case-by-case basis; however, UBalt will review and accept transcripted prior learning credits from other Maryland public institutions as if they were course credits from those institutions (up to the allowed limit).
 Students cannot use Prior Learning in duplication of other earned academic credit, nor can the credit replace coursework where the repeat policy is in effect.
 Students with questions should contact the Office of Admission at 410.837.4777 or admission@ubalt.edu.